Failure to Thrive in the Elderly

-Caregivers or Home Health ides who are working with elderly adults should be mindful of the signs of failure to thrive and the risk factors that are associated with this kind of decline in health.
+CDPAP caregivers or Home Health aides who are working with elderly adults should be mindful of the signs of failure to thrive and the risk factors that are associated with this kind of decline in health.

 First and foremost, the patient’s medications should be evaluated to determine whether side effects caused by the medication could be at the root of the problem, or whether the patient may be experiencing negative drug interactions that are causing the problem.